F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 # Installing Windows in UEFI Mode

 Modern versions of Windows officially support two types of firmware: UEFI and BIOS.
 Users may want to boot Windows through the OpenCore, but only UEFI Installations of Windows will show up in the OpenCore Boot Picker.
-Many older Macs do not officially support UEFI Windows installations, leading to installation failures and strange behaviour, but OpenCore Legacy Patcher can be used to prevent almost all of these issues.
+Many older Macs don't officially support UEFI Windows installations, leading to installation failures and strange behaviour, but OpenCore Legacy Patcher can be used to prevent almost all of these issues.

 ## Minimum Requirements